-Back in the Old Days, a hand shake was all that was needed to solidify a contract.
+Back in the old days, a hand shake was all that was needed to solidify a contract.
 In contrast, it takes several pages of legal jargon and scores of sign heres and initial theres for a contract today.
 Back in the day, people never even considered locking their doors at night.
-But today, however, it is wise to keep them locked, even in the middle of the day.
+But today, it is wise to keep them locked even in the middle of the day.
 What has happened to trust?
 It seems so hard to build trust anymore because of the number of times we get let down.
 Not only is it hard to trust others anymore, but it is also hard for others to trust us.
 A promise just isn't what it used to be.
 How many times have we let others down in the past?
-I know we are only human, born to make mistakes, but you know as well as I do that once trust is broken, it can be extremely difficult to regain.
+I know we are only human, born to make mistakes, but you know as well as I do that once trust is broken, it can be so very hard to regain.

 Psalm 103:8 says, "The Lord is merciful and gracious, slow to anger, and plenteous in mercy."

 Father, thank you for forgiving and trusting us when we mess up.
 Please help us to do the same when others betray us.
 In Jesus name, Amen